So You Want a Career in Marine Conservation

-Working in marine and conservation is a dream job for many, but some people don’t pursue it as a career because they think it is only for people who have a Ph.D. in marine science.
+Working in marine science and conservation is a dream job for many, but some people don’t pursue it as a career because they think it is only for people who have a Ph.D. in marine biology.
 That is not the case.
-The industry has a place (and need) for all kinds of professionals and passionate people.
+The industry has a place (and need) for all kinds of professionals and passionate people!
 If you are wondering if this could be the career for you, here’s what you need to know.

 Marine conservation organizations need professionals from a variety of backgrounds to achieve their missions.
 Many of the same jobs you would have in any business are available.
 The industry needs accountants, graphic designers, lawyers, and marketers.
 There are careers in resource management, education, and computer operations.
 Policy analysts, grant writers, researchers, volunteer coordinators, non-profit managers, civil engineers, and fundraisers are needed.

 No matter your skillset, putting it to use in the marine conservation field can be exceptionally rewarding.